smaddis/smad-deploy-azure/docs/ARCHITECTURE.md

 Uses module specified in `./modules/container_deployment/`  folder for deploying services on previously created Kubernetes cluster.
 Custom MongoDB username and password could be supplied to services, otherwise default is used.

 Kubernetes and Helm providers are configured with outputs acquired from created k8s cluster module.

+#### `module "influxdb"`

+Adds bitnami helm charts that bootstrap a Influxdb deployment on the k8s cluster using the Helm package manager.

 ### `variables.tf`